Siege of Osaka: Aftermath

-Hideyori's son Toyotomi Kunimatsu (age 8) was captured by the shogunate and beheaded in Kyoto.
+Hideyori's son Toyotomi Kunimatsu, aged eight, was captured by the Tokugawa forces and beheaded in Kyoto.
 According to legend, before his beheading, little Kunimatsu bravely blamed Ieyasu for his betrayal and brutality against the Toyotomi clan.
 Nāhime, daughter of Hideyori, was not sentenced to death.
 Ohatsu and Senhime were able to save Nāhime's life and adopted her; she later became a nun at Kamakura's Tōkei-ji.
-Hideyoshi's grave, along with Kyoto's Toyokuni Shrine, were destroyed by the shogunate.
+Hideyoshi's grave, along with Kyoto's Toyokuni Shrine, were destroyed subsequently during the Tokugawa shogunate.
 Chōsokabe Morichika was beheaded on May 11.
 There are also records of pillaging and mass rapes by Tokugawa forces at the closing of the siege.

 The bakufu obtained 650,000 koku at Osaka and started rebuilding Osaka Castle.
 Osaka was then made a han (feudal domain), and given to Matsudaira Tadayoshi.
 In 1619, however, the shogunate replaced Osaka Domain with Osaka Jodai, placed under the command of a bugyō who served the shogunate directly; like many of Japan's other major cities, Osaka was for the remainder of the Edo period not part of a han under the control of a daimyō.
 A few daimyō including Naitō Nobumasa (Takatsuki Castle, Settsu Province 20,000 koku) and Mizuno Katsushige (Yamato Koriyama, Yamato Province 60,000 koku) moved to Osaka.

-The Toyotomi clan was then disbanded.

 After the fall of the castle, the shogunate announced laws including ikkoku ichijō (一国一城) (one province can contain only one castle) and Bukeshohatto (or called Law of Buke, which limits each daimyō to own only one castle and obey the castle restrictions).
 The shogunate's permission had to be obtained prior to any castle construction or repair from then on.
 Many castles were also forced to be destroyed as a result of compliance with this law.

-Despite finally uniting Japan, Ieyasu's health was failing.
-During the one-year campaign against the Toyotomi clan and its allies, he received wounds that significantly shortened his life.
-Roughly one year later on June 1, 1616, Tokugawa Ieyasu, the third and last of the great unifiers, died at the age of 75, leaving the shogunate to his descendants.

 In popular culture

-The siege is the subject of the Hiroshi Inagaki's historical drama "Ōsaka-jō monogatari" (engl.
+The siege is the subject of Hiroshi Inagaki's historical drama "Ōsaka-jō monogatari" (engl.
 The Tale of Osaka Castle, UK; some other English titles: "Daredevil in the Castle", "Devil in the Castle", "Osaka Castle Story") (1961) with Toshiro Mifune in the leading role.
 It is also the backdrop for Tai Kato's musical film Brave Records of the Sanada Clan (1963).

 The fall of Osaka is (for most of the characters) the final level in the Samurai Warriors series, also serving as the climax of Hattori Hanzō's, Ieyasu's and Yukimura's stories.
 Called the "Osaka Campaign", it compiles all the battles of the Winter and Summer Campaigns.
 In the computer game Shadow Tactics: Blades of the Shogun, the siege of Osaka castle is the setting of the first (and demo) mission.

+The siege of Osaka also is the main setting for the tv show, Samurai Rabbit: The Usagi Chronicles.